Transionospheric Radio Link - Monitoring and Forecast of Ionospheric Disturbances

 ROT (Rate of change of TEC) is derived from the first derivative of TEC with respect to time.
 It is proposed as useful tool to monitor small-scale variability.
 The Rate of change of TEC index (ROTI) is defined as standard deviation of ROT.
 In the service provided here, ROTI is generated from ground based real-time data streams.
 The calculated values are associated to the ionospheric pierce points.
 ROTI is a good indicator for scintillations.

 ROTI maps are provided by IMPC and RTIM.
-Within the RESOSS application, ROTI at the ground is provided.
-This product shows ROTI for a specified ground receiver location, which is easier to apply for users.
+RTIM also provides ROTI at the ground that shows ROTI for a specified ground receiver location, which is easier to apply for users.

 Additionally, the SUA activity provides ROT along the flight paths' of the three Swarm satellites.